Who Looks Good In Orange? How To Choose The Right Shade For Your Undertone

 If you’re a Buttercup, reach for subtle oranges: peach, soft coral, gentle apricot tones.
 If you’re a Marigold, mid-tone oranges are your territory — warm apricot, glowing orange, balanced and alive.
 If you’re a Rudbeckia, your oranges are deeper and earthier: terracotta, pumpkin, baked clay.

-Who Can Wear Bright Orange
+Who Looks Great In Bright Orange Colour

 Bright orange looks best on Marigold, especially when their brightness exceeds the medium range.
 Think of someone like Cameron Diaz, with her radiant skin and warm blue eyes.
 She has enough depth to sit comfortably in Marigold, and enough brightness to carry strong, warm shades without being overwhelmed.
 It’s the only situation in which bright orange doesn’t overpower the wearer.